vknoguti/ProjetoWeb/README.md

 - Thiago Shimada  NUSP: 12691032

 ## Requirements
+### Overview
+You are a software developer and one of your clients hired you to create an online store.
+You can create the details for this store, such as the products and or services it sells.
+For instance, It may be an online:

 - The system must have 2 types of users: Clients and Administrators
   - Administrators are responsible for registering/managing administrators, customers, and products/services provided.
 The application already comes with an account admin with password admin.
   - Customers are users who access the system to buy products/services.